Should you visit Koh Tao?

 What makes Koh Tao different from the other Thai Islands?

-Unlike its close neighbours, Koh Tao has a distinct small and cozy island vibe making for a more laid back and slow-paced experience.
+Unlike its close neighbours, Koh Tao has a distinct small and cosy island vibe making for a more laid back and slow-paced experience.
 It’s essentially the ideal spot to kick back and relax!

 Having said that, don’t be fooled by the chilled atmosphere, there’s no shortage of things to do on Koh Tao.
 You can spend your days diving, snorkelling, hiking, hiring a SUP board or if you’re lucky a chance to swim alongside turtles (Koh Tao does translates to Turtle Island after all).